zen-pb/janken/README.md

 - For now, the program will be accessible through the browser console.
 However, my ultimate goal is to develop a graphical user interface (GUI) for the final product.
 Additionally, I plan to introduce a multiplayer mode instead of just playing against a computer with a randomly generated hand.
 This feature will allow friends to compete against each other, enhancing the fun and interaction within the game.

 #### Input
 - The inputs for the game will consist of the player's choice, represented by numbers since there is no GUI yet.
-Players will input 1 for Rock, 2 for Paper, and 3 for Scissors.
+Players will type to the prompt 'rock' for Rock, 'paper' for Paper, and 'scissors' for Scissors.

 #### Output
 - The desired output of the game is to display whether the player wins or loses based on the comparison performed by the program.